 Canvas vs. Model-driven: When to create which Power App

-Canvas apps provide more flexibility and user control and are more suited for simple, goal-oriented application.
+Canvas apps provide more flexibility and user control and are more suited for simple, goal-oriented applications.

 Model-driven apps are not as pleasing to the eye as Canvas apps.
-However, they provide a distinct and defined business process which users must follow and allow users to harvest the full potential of CDS
+However, they provide a distinct and defined business process that users must follow and allow users to harvest the full potential of CDS.

 Are you eager to develop your own business applications?
 We can help get you started.
 Let’s talk about your Power Apps ideas!